morleym/furtive-handbook/docs/intro.md

 ## Who made all of the cool visuals?

 My good friend Jordan "Boomstick" Davis created the visuals on this project.
-He's awesome, and you should go check out his [turn-key production services: Hitscan Studios](https://www.hitscanstudios.com/)!
+He's awesome, and you should go check out [Hitscan Studios](https://www.hitscanstudios.com/), his turn-key production services!

 ## Who are you?